Goldhap refugee camp: Inhabitants

 Goldhap is the smallest of the seven Bhutanese refugee camps in Nepal.
 Its 2002 population was about 9,000, which fell by 2011 to just over 4,600 thanks to third-country resettlement.

 After settling in the different camps, politically interested people formed many political organizations.
-Most of the people in the camps are Hindus, and the rest are Buddhists also few Christians.
-There were no other religions in the camp at first, but later some people joined religions other than Hinduism and Buddhism.
+Most of the people in the camps are Hindus, and the rest are Buddhists with some Christians.
+Initially, Hinduism and Buddhism were the only religions in the camp, before some people joined others.

 Schools in Goldhap

 Blooming Lotus English School accepts grade 6 to 10 (usually 7-10), focusing on college preparation.
 Some students return to teach or go on to hold important positions.
 In the Pathsala of the Goldhap Camp religious books are also taught, include Geeta and Vishnu sahasranama.

 The Institute of Fine Art and Commercial Art (IFACA-BHUTAN) teaches fine arts and focuses on helping young refugee children to express their feeling and restart their new life.
 The program began under the trees with limited materials but moved to a Caritas-built school, Blooming Lotus English School (BLES).
 This institute has been working for years to raise awareness of the Bhutanese Refugee issues regarding health, environmental sanitation, education, human rights, women's rights, children's rights, firefighting, and bird flu.
 They work in co-ordination with different UN agencies, Nepali government, local organizations and peoples in refugees camp by making posters, banners, pamphlets, boards and awareness exhibitions.

 In addition to advocacy, this institute has produced hundreds of Bhutanese artists from the Jhapa and Morang refugee camps in Nepal.
 Govinda Dhungana, who received primary education at Blooming Lotus English school, is the first screen actor from Bhutan.